 1. Beware of scams promising you to get rich quick

 Scrolling through social media, there are many people promising to tell you the secrets of getting rich quickly.
-It might sound like an obvious thing to avoid these but people continue to get scammed by companies or individuals promising immediate riches.
+These might sound like an obvious thing to avoid but people continue to get scammed by companies and individuals promising immediate riches.
 Whether it was a coaching programme, advance payment scam or pyramid scheme, get-rich-scheme scams have become increasingly common.

 So why do we still fall for these scams?

 In addition to this, the age of social media has taught our brains a desire for instant gratification and the dopamine rush of attention online.
-The same applies for the desire of instant results, whether it was about getting rich, fit or successful.
+The same applies to the desire for instant results, whether it was about getting rich, fit or successful.

-So how can we avoid to take on the bait?
-Here’s some common characteristics of online scams to look out for:
+So how can we avoid taking on the bait?
+Here are some common characteristics of online scams to look out for: